dssheldon/pands-programs-sds/README.md

 The user is asked for the path of the file they want to search and the character they want to search for (The default character was set as 'e').

-The program then opens the file using the 'with open' commandand uses the .read() method to read the contents of the file to a variable.
+The program then opens the file using the 'with open' command and uses the .read() method to read the contents of the file to a variable.
 The program then uses a 'for' loop to iterate though the text of the file and uses an 'if' statement to append matching characters to the list created.

 Once the 'for' loop is complete the program prints  the length of the list, which is the number of instances of the search character.

 ### 7. Plotting
 The objective was to write a program that displays a plot of the functions f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4] on the one set of axes.

+I imported the pyplot from the matplotlib library as well as numpy.

+The plot can be derived by using numpy as well as using a standard for loop to generate a list of the number from the function.
+I have  used both approaches although the numpy approach would be easier and more efficient to use.

+###### Generating the function via the 'for' loop:

+This entailed building a for loop within a and using the range function for the loop to iterate through the numbers 0 to 4 (inclusive).
+Each loop appends the number to one list and the cube of the number (for the h(x) function above) into the second list.

+###### Generating the function via numpy:

+Generated a numpy array for numbers from 0 to 4 (inclusive).
+The function was generated by performing calculations on the array.

+###### Plotting:

+Used the pyplot plot function from matplotlib to generate the plots using arguments of the function to generate the colour of the line, the label of the plot (which was used to populate the legend), line style (or the type of the line plotted e.g. dashed etc.) and line width.

+Used further plotting functions to add a title to the plot (using arguments to specify the fontsize and the location of the title), set the x and y labels, added a legend and set the x starting limit as zero.

+By adding the code for the plots consecutively using the stateful approach of matplotlib, the plots were superimposed over each other this adding all three plots on the same axes.

+Finally added the tight_layout functionality and set the plot to show.